zspectuidev/andrej-karpathy-skills/prompt_generate_ABOUTREPO.md

 # Generate ABOUTREPO.md

-Analyze the entire repository and generate a comprehensive `ABOUTREPO.md`.

-The document is NOT a README, changelog, roadmap, marketing document, or developer guide.

-Its purpose is to serve as the repository memory layer for future AI agents and engineers.
+Your task is to create a comprehensive `ABOUTREPO.md` that serves as the long-term repository memory layer for future AI agents and engineers.

+This document must allow future sessions to quickly understand the repository without re-discovering architecture, code flow, design decisions, module relationships, or project structure.

+The goal is NOT to create a README.

+The goal is NOT to create a changelog.

+The goal is NOT to create marketing documentation.

+The goal is to create an accurate repository audit and implementation snapshot.

+---

+# Primary Objective

-A new session should be able to read ONLY:
+A future AI session should be able to read only:

 * graphify-out/GRAPH_REPORT.md
 * ABOUTREPO.md

-and quickly understand how the repository works without re-discovering the architecture.
+and rapidly understand:

+* what the project does
+* how it works
+* how components interact
+* where functionality lives
+* how data flows
+* how to safely modify it

+without needing to re-audit the repository from scratch.

 ---

-## Requirements
+# Repository Discovery Requirements

-Produce a repository snapshot describing the CURRENT state of the codebase.

-Focus on facts, implementation details, architecture, data flow, invariants, and extension points.

-Do not write aspirational content.

-Do not describe planned features.

-Do not invent architecture that does not exist.
+Before writing ABOUTREPO.md:

+1. Recursively inspect the entire repository.
+2. Traverse all source directories.
+3. Analyze all major modules and packages.
+4. Analyze configuration files.
+5. Analyze build files.
+6. Analyze deployment files.
+7. Analyze infrastructure definitions.
+8. Analyze CI/CD files.
+9. Analyze scripts and tooling.
+10. Analyze test suites.
+11. Analyze entry points.
+12. Analyze dependency definitions.
+13. Analyze generated graphify output.
+14. Trace execution flows through actual code.
+15. Infer architecture primarily from implementation, not documentation.

+Do NOT generate ABOUTREPO.md after inspecting only a subset of files.

+Repository reality takes precedence over README files and comments.

+If implementation conflicts with documentation:

+* trust implementation
+* document the discrepancy

+---

+# Documentation Philosophy

+Document:

+* what exists
+* what is implemented
+* what is observable
+* what is enforced

+Do NOT document:

+* aspirations
+* future plans
+* speculative architecture
+* unimplemented ideas

-If something cannot be determined from the code, explicitly state that.
+If something cannot be confidently determined:

+* explicitly state that

+Never invent architecture.

+Never assume patterns that are not visible in code.

 ---